mirelacc/aI/README.md

-# aI
+# ai

-notes and links on the developments of AI
+notes and links on the developments and implicationes of AI